kubernetes/sig-release/release-team/role-handbooks/communications/README.md

 ### Press and release webinar

-This is a light but very important component of the Communications Coordinator role.
+This is a simple but very important component of the Communications Coordinator role.
 Two sets of activities need to be scheduled with the CNCF:
 - press release and interview scheduling around the release day and
 - the release webinar after the release.